SoulPixelIV/prjHeavyShotgun/README.md

 I accept suggestions and feedback!

-This project uses the Unity3D Version 5 engine.
+This project uses the Unity3D 2018.2 engine.